 My medical history spans over 20+ years, ~10 surgical procedures, hundreds of x-rays, thousands of pages of medical records and countless hours of physical therapy.
 I have attempted to make it digestible for the uninitiated while still providing sufficient the depth for the professionals.
 This page summarizes what I am working with from a high level.
-For the professionals, after reviewing this page, you can get a more thorough and technical description in my medical records catalog.

 in my own words - a brief description

 24 years ago, in 1989, I was involved in a dramatic little-kid-on-little-bike vs. semi-truck accident.
 While the truck hardly seemed bothered by the incident I was unfortunately forever altered.
 I was caught underneath the truck and drug on my side against the asphalt for a sufficient distance to result in severe skeletal, muscular and nerve damage to the lateral side of my right leg.
 When discussing my injury colorful words have been used such as "degloving" and "debridement" (I don't recommend googling them), but for the sake of the squeamish i'll attempt to keep my retelling PG and a bit more upbeat.
 I have a lot to be thankful for, it's not often an individual can go up against a 50 ton tractor trailer and stay alive.
 I even managed to save my bike from getting smashed :)